return42/sphkerneldoc/linux_src_doc/drivers/nvmem/core_c.rst

         nvmem device to be written to.

     :param struct nvmem_cell_info \*info:
-        nvmem cell info to be written
+        nvmem cell info to be written.

     :param void \*buf:
         buffer to be written to cell.